RamezIssac/django-erp-framework/docs/source/advanced_topics/settings.rst

 Defaults to ``'adminlte'``

-If you want to create a new Ra theme, You can override the templates in another path and set it here .
+If you want to create a new Django ERP framework theme, You can override the templates in another path and set it here .

 ``ERP_ADMIN_INDEX_TEMPLATE``
 ---------------------------